learn-co-curriculum/dsc-the-kernel-trick/README.md

 ### NuSVC

-NuSVC is similar to SVC, but adds an additional parameter, $\nu$, which controls the number of support vectors and training errors. $\nu$ jointly creates an upper bound on training errors, and a lower bound on support vectors.
+NuSVC is similar to SVC, but adds an additional parameter, $\nu$, which controls the number of support vectors and training errors. $\nu$ jointly creates an upper bound on training errors and a lower bound on support vectors.

 Just like SVC, NuSVC implements the "one-against-one" approach when there are more than 2 classes.
 This means that when there are n classes, $\dfrac{n*(n-1)}{2}$ classifiers are created, and each one classifies samples in 2 classes.